-- 1. You were retired from the system before January 1, 1964, or - 2.
-You were a member of the system as of December 31, 1963, and retired at a later date and payments you receive are from an account established before 1964, or - 3.
+- 2. You were a member of the system as of December 31, 1963, and retired at a later date and payments you receive are from an account established before 1964, or - 3.
 You are receiving payments from the system as the beneficiary of a person who met either condition 1 or 2.